luc-tielen/souffle-haskell/README.md

       --       the correct type automatically.
       results :: [Reachable] <- Souffle.getFacts prog
       liftIO $ traverse_ print results

+      -- We can also look for a specific fact: maybeFact <- Souffle.findFact prog $ Reachable "a" "c" liftIO $ print $ maybeFact
 ```

 For more examples of how to use the top level API, you can also take a look at